 loader image

-Porcine tissues and other pig co-products are used in various medical and scientific fields to further technological innovations and help improve people’s lives.
+Pig tissues, porcine products and other pig co-products are used in various medical and scientific fields to further technological innovations and help improve people’s lives.
 Pigs are a perfect candidate for biomedical research because there are many similarities between pigs and humans that help increase the useability and success rates for new medical devices and procedures.

 The Challenges of Wound Healing